outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - false definition: some definitions would be defined suboptimally, giving incorrect query results until corrected
           - the components wouldnt have the definition routes specialized for different interfaces (like abstract paths generating or defining a component) that enable quick identification of connections & other useful structures
         - false variation: some changes to a language map would seem like variation but would actually not add much potential in terms of novelty/uniqueness in identifying a new concept
+      6. the definition of difference in a standard language/math/symbol map might not be the best organization for queries, requiring other formats like central core functions with distortion & interaction layers around the center

   - apply core structures to interface components for language map
     - opposite structure of interface (division by applying a standard) is an application/combination (multiplication by creating combinations of pairs, of one variable's range applied to another's)